mperez-a/wheel_of_doom/README.md

 ![Blood head](img/header-blood.png)
-# Project name: Wheel of the Doom
+# Wheel of the Doom

 _Proposal_